facebook/docusaurus/website/docs/cli.md

 :::info Running Development Server on GitHub Codespaces

 Sometimes, you can have issues with starting development server on Codespaces and the website cannot be viewed on the forwarded port.
-In that case, you have try running the command with `host` argument.
+Most probably, you can get `502 Bad Gateway` error.
+In that case, you can try running the command with `host` argument.

 ```bash
 npm run start -- --host 0.0.0.0